-So you are at the point where your tailgate has gotten big enough you need your own identity?
-You are struggling to come up with a name that embodies who you are, what you are about, possibly rhymes or has alliteration, is catchy and is short enough to fit on a t-shirt.
-After all, “The Dan, Bob, Steve, Joe, Rhonda and Becky Miami Dolphins Supporters and Tailgate Party Group” really doesn’t have a catchy ring to it.
+So you are at the point where your tailgate has gotten big enough that you need your own identity?
+You are struggling to come up with a name that embodies who you are, and what you are about, possibly rhymes or has alliteration, is catchy, and is short enough to fit on a t-shirt.
+After all, “The Dan, Bob, Steve, Joe, Rhonda and Becky Miami Dolphins Supporters, and Tailgate Party Group” really doesn’t have a catchy ring to it.

 You need to find a name that helps you stand out from the sea of mediocre tailgaters and gives you your own identity.
 But how do you come up with a good one if you don’t know the rules?
-Well, good thing you are here because we will provide you a few easy to follow guidelines on selecting a name for your tailgating crew.
-More importantly we will provide you with the invaluable information in knowing which types of names to avoid.
-We’ll start with the ones you’ll want to avoid and work our way towards the types you should consider.
+Well, good thing you are here because we will provide you with a few easy-to-follow guidelines on selecting a name for your tailgating crew.
+More importantly, we will provide you with invaluable information in knowing which types of names to avoid.
+We’ll start with the ones you’ll want to avoid and work our way toward the types you should consider.

 The Ill-Advised – Indoctrinating a Current Player’s Name into your Tailgating Crew’s Name.

-How many times have you bought a jersey of that “can’t miss” rookie first round draft pick who ends up being a total bust?
+How many times have you bought a jersey of that “can’t miss” rookie first-round draft pick who ends up being a total bust?
 Hello?
 JaMarcus Russell?
 Ryan Leaf, anyone?
-More times than you care to remember I am guressing.
+More times than you care to remember I am guessing.
 Once they have achieved ultimate draft bust status, that jersey is going straight into the trash along with that guy’s career.
 So why would you entrust the name of your tailgating crew to include a player’s name that is currently on the roster?

-Players get traded, get injured, suspended for using steroids, get arrested for domestic violence, get picked up on DUIs or the best case scenario, eventually retire.
+Players get traded, get injured, are suspended for using steroids, get arrested for domestic violence, get picked up on DUIs, or the best-case scenario, eventually retire.
 No matter how great you think the player is or will be, no player plays forever.

 The Bad – Incorporating Extraordinary Former Players or Popular Former Coaches Into The Crew’s Name

-Rarely does a a team change cities, mascots or colors.
-One rare case was when St. John’s University changed their mascot from the Redmen to the Red Storm.
+Rarely does a team change cities, mascots, or colors.
+One rare case was when St. John’s University changed its mascot from the Redmen to the Red Storm.
 Until 1994, the St. John’s mascot was the Redmen, which referenced the red uniforms worn by the university in competition.
-However, the name was interpreted as a Native American slur in the 1960s, and was changed to the Red Storm after mounting pressure on colleges and universities to adopt names more sensitive to Native American culture.
+However, the name was interpreted as a Native American slur in the 1960s and was changed to the Red Storm after mounting pressure on colleges and universities to adopt names more sensitive to Native American culture.
 St. John’s tailgaters that adopted a group name that included Redmen might consider changing the name but the occurrence of a school changing its mascot is very rare.
-In light of the today’s politically correct culture and the mounting pressure by the NCAA for schools to abandon Native American mascots, those tailgaters may want to steer clear of incorporating Seminoles, Sioux or Redskins into their name just as a precaution.
+In light of today’s politically correct culture and the mounting pressure by the NCAA for schools to abandon Native American mascots, those tailgaters may want to steer clear of incorporating Seminoles, Sioux, or Redskins into their name just as a precaution.

 Examples of good tailgating crew names that heed this advice are groups like Club 49 (a San Francisco 49ers tailgating group), Big Blue Tailgate Crew (A New York Giants tailgating group) or the Bengal Bomb Squad (a Cincinnati Bengals tailgating group).